cpelican/agricolala/readme.md

 The repository is connected to a Vercel deployment.
 If you push to main, this will trigger a new deploy.

+if you need to update some rls policies for some new tables, make sure you update supabase-setup.sql

 ## Linting & Formatting

 ```bash